cant-think-of-name/soc-printer-app/README.md

 ## Tech Stack

 This project makes use of React as the frontend framework and Material UI as the UI library.
+The backend makes use of `node-ssh` to manage SSH connections and `fastify` to create a server.

 ## Contributing